 What Is Web Hosting

-Option 1: Hosting the Website Yourself
+Option 1: Host the Website Yourself

 Hosting the website yourself means that you will need to have the right equipment, including a web server and a permanent connection to the Internet.
 You would need to ensure that your Internet service provider (ISP) allows this type of usage too.
 You would also need to have website administration skills such as managing/configuring a web server, patch management, firewalls, virus protection etc